Backup Procedure

 [~]$ sudo mount /dev/sdf2 /mnt/Backup/

-repository contains a backup script for backing up the
+The twardyece-services repository contains a backup script for backing up the

 media library: